The enb command-line tools

 Note

-You can add calls to the enb.plugins.install()
+You can add calls to the enb.plugins.install() method within your scripts

 to automatically install (unless already installed) and import a plugin, e.g.,